 If you want to get a better idea of what successful shareable content looks like, consider using Alexa’s Content Exploration tool.
 By simply typing in your topic or site of choice, this tool produces a number of related articles with high social media engagement, along with where those articles are seeing high engagement.

-You can click on one of these high-engagement posts to conduct preliminary research.
+You can click on one of these high-engagement posts to conduct preliminary research with non-profitable essential tools.
 Find out what makes them stand out in terms of shareable content.
 Are they providing custom infographics?
 Do they include expert insights?
 Make a list of the things that make that particular piece of content unique.
 You can then apply that knowledge to your own content.

 The Content Exploration tool can also help you find related trending topics and how many social media shares each topic is generating on Twitter and Reddit, along with the number of articles related to that topic.

 On top of that, this tool lets you find trending content and see where there may be opportunities for you to create original content with a fresh angle.
 If you’re seeing particularly high average engagement for the keyword “customer relationships,” for example, there could be an opportunity for you to create content around the topic of customer relationships.

 Once you come up with a powerful, shareable topic, make it easy for the reader to notice your great concept right away.

 Headlines are so important that they can actually trigger social sharing on their own.
 A study run by computer scientists at Columbia University and the French National Institute estimates that 59% of links shared on social media aren’t even clicked.
 People share them based on the headlines alone.

 A powerful, captivating headline is essential in creating shareable content, so as you write titles:

 - Show the value.
 Be clear about what the reader will gain or learn.

 - Be specific.
 Detail what information is included in the content.